Strategy: Use Science-Based Supplements to Counteract Functional Losses of Aging; Move Better, Think Better, Feel Better!

 - Alpha-lipoic acid was cited in the first paragraph of this article as a powerful antioxidant, but it also significantly lowers blood glucose and improves insulin sensitivity.

 - L-Carnosine is a naturally occurring antioxidant that performs an anti-glycation function in the body, preventing the formation of advanced glycation end-products (AGEs).
 It also improves metabolic function.
+Beta-Alanine found in most pre-workout products is a precursor to Carnosine and boosts its levels effectively.

 Supplements for Optimal Aging – Part 6: Supplements that fight inflammation